LCR-ADS-Lab/TAALED/README.md

 * Unlike most LD indices, lower Maas values are associated with higher LD.
 * Maas can be categorized into a log-transformed approach to the measure of LD.
 * McCarthy and Jarvis (2010)<sup>[14]</sup> showed that Maas index was one of the main predictors of their register prediction model (along with MTLD and vocd-D).
+* Zenker & Kyle (2021) ...
+This needs to be added!

 </p>